FlamingFury00/Stardust-Bot/README.md

 # RLBOT

 This repository is related to [RLBot](http://www.rlbot.org/), a framework for running offline Rocket League bots.
-You can try Stardust by downloading RLBotGUI and the BotPack.
+You can try Stardust by downloading RLBotGUI, then:

+- Download this repository
+- Open RlBotGUI
+- Click "Add" top-left
+- Click "Load Folder" and select the folder where this repository is.

 ---